112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 -:')
 :„o
-' igor°ouslj fought• the black market and demande d -1_a« e government stop it than the resistance o~g n i s,z~rons uid the resistance leaders .
+' igor°ouslj fought• the black market and demande d -1_a« e government stop it than the resistance og n i s,zrons uid the resistance leaders .
 9

 n